nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

 =============

 The nRF5340 host has two operating frequencies, 64 MHz and 128 MHz, default frequency is 64 MHz.
-For low power applications, it is recommended to use 64 MHz as the CPU frequency but the nRF7002 Wi-Fi performance might be impacted.
+For low power applications, it is recommended to use 64 MHz as the CPU frequency, but the Wi-Fi performance of the nRF70 Series device might be impacted.
 For high performance applications, it is recommended to use 128 MHz as the CPU frequency.

 .. _constrained_host_networking_stack: